deusexgarnica/aws-with-python/README.md

-# aws-with-python
+# Automating AWS with python

-Automating AWS with python
+Repository for the A Cloud Guru course _Automating AWS with Python_